Business Loan Guide: All About Small Business Loans

 For more on the SBA 504/CDC loan program, view our article What is an SBA 504 Loan and How Can You Apply?

 The SBA’s microloan program provides small-time loans that’ll usually cap out at $50,000.
-These loans are meant to be used for investments such as initial business funding, equipment, inventory management, and working capital injections.
+These loans are meant to be used for investments like:

 However, unlike the 504 loan that’s processed by private-sector lenders, and 7(a) loans that are typically run through banks or equivalent financial institutions, microloans are processed through community-side businesses and local nonprofits.